Symphony No. 104 (Haydn): III. Menuetto and Trio: Allegro

-Fourth movement
+IV.
+Finale: Spiritoso

 The exuberant finale, in fast tempo and in sonata form, opens in the mode of folk music, using a drone bass and a theme often claimed to have originated as a Croatian folk song; for details see Haydn and folk music.
 The development section settles on the dominant of the main key, as is typical, but the recapitulation does not occur immediately.
 Instead, the development is extended with a section in F♯ minor, after which the recapitulation in D major follows immediately.